 When emotions can be perceived again for what they really are, this can be experienced as extraordinarily liberating.

 If you have experienced emotional abuse in childhood, learn to get back in touch with your inner child, give it a voice, take it by the hand, give it what it needs. inner child to your inner child, to give it a voice, to take it by the hand, to give it what it needs.

 Through these journeys to the inner self, learning to feel again, we get back in touch with ourselves.

 Liberation of the suppressed emotions

-As a result of the emotional abuse, the victims have usually started to suppress the "unwanted" or "not considered right" emotions or fears, sadness, grief, powerlessness and other overwhelming emotions have been packed in boxes, locked and put away and hidden in very dark corners within us.
-This is a coping strategy so that the traumatising situation can be survived.
+As a result of the emotional abuse, the victims usually started to suppress the "unwanted" or "not considered right" emotions or fears, sadness, grief, powerlessness and other overwhelming emotions were packed in boxes, locked and put away and hidden in very dark corners inside us.
+This is a coping strategy so that the traumatizing situation can be survived.